mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 ## 8. Context Object
 Add <code>Context Object</code>, if necessary, to add clarity.
 Typical context objects are spheres like atmosphere, biosphere, or any additional information required despite the matrix.
+See for example sea in [eastward velocity of water current in the water body](https://github.com/mabablue/I-ADOPT-examples-playground/issues/37).

 Example: no context object needed